Hopac/Hopac/Docs/Internals.md

 Another important detail is the type of the **read** operation.
 It is essentially a function that converts an **IVar** into a **Job**.
 Operations with a type like this can be found in most Hopac communication primitives.
-A naive implementation would actually need to allocate a new object.
-In this case we can avoid that by simply inheriting **IVar** from **Job**.
+A naive implementation would actually need to allocate a new object, but we can avoid that by simply inheriting **IVar** from **Job**.

 The **read** and **create** functions are therefore entirely trivial: